 This week’s Drink of the Week is Nick’s Summer Shrub.
 Named after our bartender who created this tasty beverage, this cocktail combines our Gin #6 with a house made strawberry-balsamic shrub which is topped with club soda.
 The result is a deliciously sweet yet surprisingly tangy strawberry cocktail.

-In recent years, shrubs have enjoyed a renaissance amongst trendy bartenders as one of the latest classic-made-cool-again cocktails.
+In recent years, shrubs have enjoyed a renaissance among trendy bartenders as one of the latest classic-made-cool-again cocktails.
 For our purposes, it is best to think of a shrub as a fruit syrup with vinegar added to it.
 The idea here is that when you combine fresh fruit with sugar, the sugar will macerate the fruit and create a sweet fruit syrup.
 Going one step further and adding vinegar to your fruit syrup will help preserve the fruit syrup as well as add a tangy acidic element to the fruit syrup.
-Shrubs in this sense were popularized in Colonial America as they provided a way for people to enjoy fresh fruit flavors well beyond their harvest.
+Shrubs were popular in Colonial America, as they provided a safe way for people to enjoy fresh fruit flavors well beyond their harvest.